AMD Ryzen 5 5600X Review: The Mainstream Knockout

 At least AMD includes a bundled cooler with the Ryzen 5 5600X, an advantage not given to any of its other Zen 3 processors.
 The Wraith Stealth cooler is adequate and provides the same performance as an AIO in single-threaded workloads and gaming, but you'll get a boost in heavy multi-threaded work if you step up to a better cooler.
 You'll definitely need a better cooler if overclocking is in your plans - the Wraith Spire doesn't have any additional thermal headroom.

 We can expect Intel to respond with lower pricing as Zen 3 availability improves, particularly over the holiday season.
 Until then, if you're looking for a lower-priced alternative to the Ryzen 5 5600X, we stick with our previous recommendation of the Ryzen 5 3600 (and even the 3600X if you catch it at a good price).
-We simply can't recommend any Comet Lake processor at current pricing.
+We simply can't recommend any competing Comet Lake processor at current pricing.

 Zen 3 has completely disrupted Intel's desktop PC chips at every price point it competes in, and we're excited to see what the future Ryzen 3 and APUs have in store.
 Not to mention next-gen Threadripper.
 Meanwhile, the Ryzen 5 5600X takes the throne as the no-compromise gaming chip for the mid-range.